 Jerzy Kwaśniewski is a president of the Management Board and co-founder of the Ordo Iuris Institute, chairman of the Foundation Council.
 A graduate of the Faculty of Law and Administration at the University of Warsaw, a scholarship holder at the University of Copenhagen (international commercial law, comparative constitutional law), completed courses organized by the Center for Ethics and Culture of the Notre Dame University, Catholic University of Leuven.

 He has represented citizens and civil society organizations in many precedent-setting cases before national and international courts and tribunals, and participated in consultations at the invitation of international bodies such as the Venice Commission or the OSCE Office for Democratic Institutions and Human Rights.
-His support was used by many emerging social and member organizations that contributed to the public debate in the field of human rights.
+His support was used by many organizations that contributed to the public debate in the field of human rights.
 In 2016, he was the deputy representative of the “Stop Abortion” Legislative Initiative Committee.

 Regularly mentioned as one of the most influential Polish lawyers.
 He is counted among the “28 most powerful people in Europe in 2021” by “Politico”.